-There’ll be a DVD of Dynamo, live in ’91, in the Mike Howe/John Marshall era of the band.
+There’ll be a DVD of Dynamo, live in ’91, in the band’s Mike Howe/John Marshall era.
 It’s not a real good DVD, but it’s something we wanted to document that period of time.
-Everyone focuses on your first couple of albums, but we don’t want to deny the three albums after that with Mike Howe and John Marshall.
-So it’s not really ‘good DVD quality’, but more of a documentary, a collector’s item.
+Everyone focuses on your first couple of albums, but we don’t want to deny the three albums after Mike Howe and John Marshall.
+So it’s not really ‘good DVD quality, but more of a documentary, a collector’s item.
 We’re actually working on a film right now, which might morph into part of the DVD.

-When you left Metal Church in ’87 or something like that, did you work on the background for Metal Church ?
+When you left Metal Church in ’87 or something like that, did you work on Metal Church’s background?

 Pretty much, yeah.

-The last album, HANGING IN THE BALANCE, it wasn’t released until 1993 by…
+The last album, HANGING IN THE BALANCE, wasn’t released until 1993 by…

 Blackheart label by Joan Jett.